Vicente Blanco Gaspar

-Vicente Blanco Gaspar (Burgos, August 13, 1941) is a Spanish ambassador, diplomat and writer who is an expert in international law, diplomacy and international organizations.
+Vicente Blanco Gaspar (born August 13, 1941) is a Spanish ambassador, diplomat and writer who is an expert in international law, diplomacy and international organizations.

 Biography

 Blanco Gaspar studied law at the Complutense University of Madrid between 1958 and 1963.
 The same year he obtained his law degree, he obtained a scholarship from the Fulbright Program to continue his education at the University of Michigan where he studied a master's degree in comparative law on international aggression with Professor Wm.W.
 Bishop.
-He continued researching the issue of weighted voting and writing his doctoral thesis at Harvard University where he was an assistant professor, in 1965 under Louis B. Sohn professor of international law and in 1966 under Roger Fisher (academic), professor of international negotiation.
+He continued researching the issue of weighted voting and writing his doctoral thesis at Harvard University where he was an assistant professor, in 1965 under Louis B. Sohn professor of international law and in 1966 under Roger Fisher, professor of international negotiation.
 Roger Fisher, author of Getting to Yes, devised what is known as the Harvard Negotiation Project which served as a model for creative negotiation instruments in the Camp David Agreements.

 In 1975 Blanco Gaspar obtained the degree of Doctor of Law, cum laude.
 He was professor in charge of the chair of public and private international law at the University of Alcalá de Henares between 1980 and 1985.
 He developed his research in international relations, among other institutions, at the Higher Council for Scientific Research.
 His field of research covers the field of jurisprudence, International Organizations and International Law, being a specialist in the analysis of European and African relations with the Spanish reality.

 Blanco Gaspar was co-founder and president of the Harvard Club of Spain from 1980 to 1986.
 Since December 13, 1982, he has been an academic at the Royal Academy of Jurisprudence and Legislation.